codewithdarkwa/fast-delivery/README.md

 2. Clone the repository using git clone [Fast-delivery](https://github.com/codewithdarkwa/fast-delivery.git)
 3. Open it in vscode and run npm install to install all the dependencies
 4. Run npm start
-5. Choose a to preview it on the android  emulator
+5. Choose to preview it on the android  emulator

 ## ⛏️ Built Using <a name = "built_using"></a>